Hodge theory of Kloosterman connections: Computation of the Hodge filtration

-Let us apply inverse Fourier transformation to \eqref{eq:intermextwt}.
-One can define an endofunctor $\Pi$ of the category of regular holonomic $\cD_{\Afu}$-modules, which is a projector, whose image consists of regular holonomic $\cD_{\Afu}$-modules with zero global de~Rham cohomology (\cf also \S\ref{subsec:FT_EMHS}).
-We get the following exact sequence of regular holonomic $\cD_{\Afu_\taut}$-modules:

-where $\wtM'$ is constant of rank one on $\Afu_\taut$.
-The origin $\taut=0$ is a singular point for $\wtM$ and $\Pi(\wtM)$ if and only if the formal regular component of $\Sym^k\wtKl_2$ at infinity is non-zero, and then $\dim\phi_{\taut}\wtM=\dim\phi_{\taut}\Pi(\wtM)$ is equal to the rank of this formal component.
-By Lemma \ref{lem:SymwhKl2}, this rank is equal to zero if $k$ is odd and one if $k$ is even, and in the latter case the eigenvalue of the corresponding formal monodromy is one.
+Let us consider the exact sequence \eqref{eq:wtM} in the present setting.
+The origin $\taut=0$ is a singular point for $\wtM$ and $\Pi(\wtM)$ if and only if the formal regular component of $\Sym^k\wtKl_2$ at infinity is non-zero, and then $\dim\phi_{\taut}\wtM=\dim\phi_{\taut}\Pi(\wtM)$ is equal to the rank of this formal regular component.
+Arguing as for $\Kl_2$, this rank is equal to zero if $k$ is odd and to one if $k$ is even, and in the latter case the eigenvalue of the corresponding formal monodromy is $(-1)^k$.

 Let us summarize the properties of $\wtM$ and $\Pi(\wtM)$.